Do you like rhyming poetry? Don't worry:

 There are many dimensions to speech.
 At each turn, it is possible to proceed in a more poetic direction, or in a less poetic direction.

-The intuitive, implicit, figurative, imaginative, affective, imitative, and musical uses of speech are more poetic; the others less so.
+The aesthetic, inventive, intuitive, implicit, figurative, imaginative, affective, imitative, musical, formal, and rhetorical uses of speech are inherently more poetic.

-But people can write very nice rhymed verse that doesn't seem very poetic to us.
-That happens when the other dimensions of speech are ignored.
+We must confess, however, that rhyme is not enough.
+People can write very nice rhymed verse that doesn't seem poetic to us.
+That happens when the other dimensions of poetic speech are ignored.

-A rhymed verse that is definitive, explicit, literal, technical, abstract, and informative is hardly going to make us feel the way real poetry feels.
-And speech that has all these other characteristics, but lacks rhyme, will still be preferable.
+A rhymed verse that is ugly, realistic, definitive, explicit, literal, technical, abstract, informative, artless, casual, and plain is hardly going to make us feel the way full poetic verse feels.

 To read about the nature of unsubtracted poetry in greater detail, click below.

-"By now, in the light of contrast, we should see clearly the pure poem.
+["By now, in the light of contrast, we should see clearly the plenary poem.
 It is vigorously imitative, and for that reason is vigorously stylish, vigorously musical, and vigorously shapely.

 It establishes a vigorous artistic distance between artless and artistic reality – between mere speech and poetic speech.